Amanatao/DecrypTool/README.md

 `python3 ./DecrypTool.py -c "Your sentence"`

 ### The base transposition mode : <br>
-`python3 ./DecrypTool.py -t "You value"`
+`python3 ./DecrypTool.py -toBinary "Your value" --from "The base that the value come from"`

 ### The RSA mode:<br>
 #### To encrypt :<bR>